 - Teach players the ELM Tree of Mastery (Effort, Learning, and bouncing back from Mistakes). - Use a "Team Mistake Ritual" (like "Flushing Mistakes") to help players quickly rebound from mistakes. - Reward effort, not just good outcomes.
-Look to recognize players for unsuccessful effort. - Encourage players to set "Effort Goals" that are tied to how hard they try. - Use Targeted Symbolic Rewards to reinforce effort and team play.
+Recognize players even for "unsuccessful" effort. - · Encourage players to set "Effort Goals" tied to how hard they try.

-3. Fill your players' Emotional Tanks.
+Fill your players' Emotional Tanks.

-- Use encouragement and positive reinforcement as your primary method of motivating. - Strive to achieve the 5:1 "Magic Ratio" of 5 positive reinforcements to each criticism/correction. - Schedule "fun activities" for practices, so players will enjoy their sport. - Use the "Buddy System" to teach players to fill each other's Emotional Tanks. - Develop "player coaches" by asking for player input and asking rather than telling them what to do. - Learn to give "Kid-Friendly Criticism" so players will be able to hear it.
-Criticize in private, "Ask Permission," use the Criticism Sandwich, avoid giving criticism in non-teachable moments.
+- Use encouragement and positive reinforcement as your primary method of motivating. - Achieve the "Magic Ratio" of five positive reinforcements to each criticism or correction. - Use the "Buddy System" to teach players to fill each others' Emotional Tanks. - Learn to give "Kid-Friendly Criticism," such as criticizing in private, asking permission, using the Criticism Sandwich, and avoiding criticism in non-teachable moments.

-- 4. Have Conversations during Team Meetings with your players at every practice and every game. - Review Honoring the Game, the ELM Tree and the Emotional Tank throughout the season. - Remind players about these three concepts before and after every game. - Ask questions and encourage players to speak and contribute during team meetings. - Use the Winner's Circle after a game to reinforce the positive things players did.
+Have conversations with your players at every practice and game.

+- Review Honoring the Game, the ELM Tree and the Emotional Tank throughout the season. - Ask questions and encourage players to speak and contribute during team meetings. - Use PCA's Talking Points e-mail series to guide discussions with your players.